Mason Graham 2025 NFL Draft Projections and Odds

 Where Will Mason Graham Play In 2025?

-The Jacksonville Jaguars have the fifth overall pick, and NBC Sports projects the Jags taking Graham to help a defense that forced the fewest turnovers (nine), gave up the second-most yards (6,629) and wielded the third-lowest quarterback pressure rating (16.9%).
+The Jacksonville Jaguars have the fifth overall pick, and Pro Football Network’s Marco Enriquez has Jags taking Graham to help a defense that forced the fewest turnovers (nine), gave up the second-most yards (6,629), and wielded the third-lowest quarterback pressure rating (16.9%).

 USA Today Network photo by Eric Seals